agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 We occasionally decide to work with another group in order to expand our range of possible targets, and may choose to set temporary standings in order to do so.
 For the most part, Agony has no blues at all in order to have the maximum number of targets as possible.
-If they aren't in Agony, or they aren't in an Agony gang, they're fair game.
+If they aren’t in Agony, or they aren’t in an Agony gang, they’re fair game.

-Agony doesn't believe in enemies, only opponents.
+Agony doesn’t believe in enemies, only opponents.
-Being a member of an organization we've been hostile to, either currently or in the past, will have no bearing on your application.
+Being a member of an organization we’ve been hostile to, either currently or in the past, will have no bearing on your application.

 ### My app has been rejected.
 Is there a possibility to reapply?

 Yes.

-Usually, when an application is rejected, we'll provide you with feedback on the reasons for our decision (if you didn't receive this, ask the recruiter who messaged you).
+Usually, when an application is rejected, we’ll provide you with feedback on the reasons for our decision (if you didn’t receive this, ask the recruiter who messaged you).
 If it has been rejected due to inexperience, you may wish to spend a few months focusing on getting more PVP experience, and then apply again.
 Similarly, if you feel the circumstances which lead your application to be rejected have changed,